 4. Managing Student Loan Debt

-The average student graduates with about $30,000 in student loan debt.
+The average student graduates with more than $29,000 in student loan debt.
 While you may be able to defer your payments while in school or residency, eventually you will have to start tackling those payments.
 After housing, this is often one of a graduate’s most significant monthly expenses.

 - Your post-graduate student loan bill shouldn’t be a surprise.
 Know how much you’ll owe – and have an idea of how you’ll pay for it – before you even start college.